Skip to main content Skip to navigation

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.

-Adaptation and selection at work
+Adaptation and selection at work in the evolution of AMR.

-How clinical microbiologists work in practice do diagnose infection and suggest treatments
+How clinical microbiologists work in practice do diagnose infection and suggest treatments.

 Learning outcomes